New COVID-19 compliance measures for funerals

 - Talk to the funeral director about alternatives to books, booklets, or other shared objects used during the service.

-- Keep a record of guests who attend the funeral and/or wake, including a mobile number or email address.
+- Keep a digitised record of guests who attend the funeral and/or wake, including a contact number.
 Make sure you also keep a record of additional attendees such as caterers.
 Keep this list for 28 days after the funeral or wake.
 If there is an attendee at the funeral who gets diagnosed with COVID-19 public health will ask that you provide this record to assist with contact tracing.

 Download your COVID-19 Safety plan